 These transparency requirements apply to all asset backed securities and covered bond transactions.

-When requesting eligibility for an asset backed security or covered bond, the Bank’s ABS-CERT template must be completed by the SMF participant requesting eligibility.
+When requesting eligibility for an asset backed security or covered bond, the Bank’s ABS-CERT template must be completed by the SMF participant intending to deliver the security and requesting eligibility.

 Transparency Requirements for Asset Backed Securities and Covered Bonds